HOW TO PLAY OMAHA HI-LO

 PRE-FLOP

-A standard game of Omaha High/Low will start with every player getting a card, the person with the highest is made the dealer.
+A standard game of Omaha Hi-Lo begins with every player getting a card, and the person with the highest is made the dealer.
 The person to the left of the dealer becomes the small blind, and the next in sequence becomes the big blind.
 After the blinds are posted, the cards are dealt and each player receives four cards.
 The first round of betting starts with the person to the left of the big blind.
 Options are to call the big blind, raise, or fold.
 Play continues around the table clockwise until everyone has chosen an option.

 THE FLOP